Monday, July 4, 2016

 There are literally hundreds of these grammatical errors in the Book of Mormon.
 “Thou shalt also behold a man descending out of heaven, and him shall ye witness” in 1 Nephi 11:7 would have been written as ‘him shalt thou witness’ by Shakespeare, who knew how to use the words correctly.
 (In fact, as I’m typing this in MS Word 2007 its grammar-checking tool is telling me that “ye witness” is wrong, but of course Joseph Smith didn’t have MS Word.)

 Shakespeare would not have confused “rememberest” with “remembereth” as the original printing of the BoM did at 1 Nephi 12:9.
-(The Mormons have corrected the supposedly perfect book on several occasions.)
+(The Mormons have corrected the supposedly God-inspired book on several occasions.)

 Official Mormon doctrine is to blame the printer.
-They claim “The BoM original handwritten manuscripts had no punctuation, sentences or paragraphs.
-Those things were all added in by the printer, Gilbert, a non-mormon.”
+They claim, “The BoM original handwritten manuscripts had no punctuation, sentences or paragraphs.
+Those things were all added in by the printer, Gilbert, a non-Mormon.”
 So it was that old pagan Gilbert who screwed up the grammar, confused the spelling, and who put in “and it came to pass” at the beginning of nearly every verse, not their beloved Joseph Smith.
+(BTW, who submits a manuscript to a printer with no punctuation??)

 Why King James language at all?
 It was no longer in use in Smith’s day; it is certainly outdated now.
 It adds a patina of age, but it doesn’t make the message easier to understand.
 Quite the opposite, in fact.
 Which is precisely the point.